patrickford/fizzbuzz/README.md

-# fizzbuzz
 Basic FizzBuzz Application
 ==========================
-The basic logic is as follows:
+The logic is as follows:
 -----------------------------
 - Display an input form that takes one number.
 - On a click event get the value of the input, call the fizzbuzz function, and reset the input value to blank.